 According to the announcement, “new devices on the Covered List, such as foreign-made consumer-grade routers, are prohibited from receiving FCC authorization and are therefore prohibited from being imported for use or sale in the US”.

-This new development is surprising because it’s far beyond the FCC’s previous intention to ban just TP-Link routers.
-Most importantly, virtually all routers I’ve worked with are made outside the US—primarily in China, Taiwan, or Vietnam.
+This new development is surprising because it’s much broader than the FCC’s previous plan to ban only TP-Link routers due to alleged tie to the Chinese government.
+Most importantly, virtually all routers I’ve worked with are made outside the US—primarily in China, Indonesia, Taiwan, Thailand, or Vietnam.

 The only US-made routers I’m aware of (and have limited experience with) are those from StarLink, as they carry no country-of-origin marking required for US imports.

-So the question is, does this band mean US consumers can no longer buy new routers?
+So the question is, does this ban mean US consumers can no longer buy new routers?
 Not necessarily.

 Exceptions and Conditional Approval